-Author has written 44 stories for Sonic the Hedgehog, Gundam Wing/AC, Yu Yu Hakusho, Inuyasha, Ranma, Warcraft, Naruto, Mega Man, Harry Potter, and Phantasy Star.
+Author has written 49 stories for Sonic the Hedgehog, Gundam Wing/AC, Yu Yu Hakusho, Inuyasha, Ranma, Warcraft, Naruto, Mega Man, Harry Potter, Phantasy Star, and Teen Titans.

 I like to use this space to comment on recent stories-- their genesis, who I went about writing them, and so on.
 Unfortunately, it's gotten to the point where I have so many stories I can't cover them, or even the most recent.

 Recently I was inspired to write a couple of Mega Man stories, even though the games I used as my source material aren't exactly new properties.
 The motivation was listening to covers of the old-school Mega Man soundtracks by a band called The Megas.
 (I highly recommend their CDs.)
 When I wrote the first two stories, I amused myself with the notion that I'd write one for each of the three X games I had played.
 And then...
 I got carried away.
 My research to ensure I got the X3 story write encouraged me to write an X4 story; my desire to see the culmination of (what I thought at the time would be) a pretty logical story arc resulted in my re-writing all of X5.
 Oops.
 And even then I found that there were still some major holes in the continuity, gaps Capcom had patently failed to address.
 Before I knew it, I had gone whole-hog and done up a whole series.

 Strangely, the first two stories that I wrote, "Lost in the Land of Nod" and "Fratricide", ended up not quite meshing with the rest of them.
 I didn't know I'd be writing more, and I didn't know the direction the future stories would take, so I guess I can't be blamed for that; but I would definitely do a few things differently, given the chance to do them over.
 Anyway, the full saga is as thus: